sequential (38) Interrupting

 Me: OK.

 John: Now, we look at the picture above.
-R0(1) and R0(3) aren't on parallel input clock line.
-Nor are they on the serial input clock line.
+R0(1) and R0(3) aren't on System clock line.
+Nor is it on the serial input clock line.
 What do we call it?

 John: In code, how do we interpret a mask interrupt?